What Is Cardio, and How Often Should You Do It?

 Myth: Cardio is the same thing as ‘aerobic exercise’

-Aerobic exercise is one form of cardio—but it’s not the only one.
+Aerobic exercise is one form of cardio training — but it’s not the only one.

-Think of your body as a hybrid vehicle with two engines: one is aerobic—meaning it requires oxygen to run, while the other is anaerobic—meaning it does not need oxygen.
+Think of your body as a hybrid vehicle with two engines: one is aerobic — meaning it requires oxygen to run, while the other is anaerobic — meaning it doesn’t need oxygen.
 Both engines are always active, but depending on the duration and intensity of your workout, one will work harder than the other.

 The anaerobic engine is for fast and intense activities, like squatting a barbell or sprinting all-out for 30 seconds.
 It’s also emphasized during repeated bursts of intense activity, such as cardio workouts involving high intensity interval training (HIIT).

-Mountains of research in the last two decades (including this study) show that both aerobic and anaerobic workouts can improve cardiovascular functioning—and so both approaches qualify as “cardio” exercise.
+Mountains of research in the last two decades (including this study) show that both aerobic and anaerobic workouts can improve cardiovascular function — and so both approaches qualify as “cardio” exercise.